 Read MoreDr.
 Reardon on KXAN-TV: New Brain Injury Study and Concussion Health

 Professional athletes who donated their brains to science suffered very high rates of a degenerative brain disorder called CTE, or chronic traumatic encephalopathy, which is typically caused by repeated blows to the head according to new research.
-KXAN-TV interviewed Child Neurology Consultants of Austin’s, Dr. Michael Reardon, a concussion expert, to offer insight about the
+KXAN-TV interviewed Child Neurology Consultants of Austin’s, Dr. Shelly Reardon, a concussion expert, to offer insight about the

 Read MoreWhat Triggers Summer Migraines?